keoKAY/devops_gen09_weekend/jenkins_lesson/master_slave/notes.md

 - run file.jar from the setup in jenkin UI
 - To setup agent in jenkins with SSH , there are two ways
 1. add public key of jenkins user inside the remote target user
-2. ssh-keygen on remote user, and save private key to jenkin credentials
+2. ssh-keygen on remote user, and save private key to jenkin credentials , add remote public-key to the authorized_keys

 ## For the server to connect to the slave , we will need